-The Company uses "Loss from Operations" as an additional GAAP financial measure within the financial statements and MD&A but it is not a defined term under IFRS to assess performance.
+The Company uses "Income (loss) from Operations" as an additional GAAP financial measure within the financial statements and MD&A but it is not a defined term under IFRS to assess performance.
 Management believes that this measure provides useful supplemental information to investors and is computed on a consistent basis for each reporting period.

-Loss from operations is calculated as total revenues less total operating expenses derived from the Consolidated Statements of Comprehensive Loss.
+Income (loss) from operations is calculated as total revenues less total operating expenses derived from the Consolidated Interim Statements of Income (Loss) and Comprehensive Income (Loss).
 It is used by management to analyze operating performance, but it is not intended to represent an alternative to net earnings or other measures of financial performance in accordance with IFRS.

-Non-GAAP Loss from Operations
+Non-GAAP income (loss) from Operations

-The Company uses "Non-GAAP Loss from Operations" as a non-GAAP financial measure within the MD&A but it is not a defined term under IFRS to assess performance.
-Non-GAAP Loss from Operations is calculated as follows:
+The Company uses "Non-GAAP income (loss) from Operations" as a non-GAAP financial measure within the MD&A but it is not a defined term under IFRS to assess performance.
+Non-GAAP income (loss) from Operations is calculated as follows: